X

 Understand the IRS timeline

 The IRS has not yet announced when it will start accepting tax returns in 2022.
-But they have made it clear that people who submit returns claiming the Earned Income Tax Credit or the Additional Child Tax Credit will not be issued refunds before mid-February.
+But they have made it clear that people who submit returns claiming the Tax Credit or the Additional Child Tax Credit will not be issued refunds before mid-February.
 Delaying these refunds gives the IRS a better chance at combating tax-related identity theft.

 Double-check your ITIN